Fringe Box

 By Martin Giles

-The chair of Compton Parish Council, Stephen Mallet, has told The Dragon he is “delighted” that Jeremy Hunt, the Conservative MP for Godalming & Ash, has backed its request for the Secretary of State for Local Government, Angela Rayner, to call in GBC’s decision to approve a solar farm to be installed on the northern slopes of the Hog’s Back.
+The chair of Compton Parish Council, Stephen Mallett, has said that the council is “delighted” that Jeremy Hunt, the Conservative MP for Godalming & Ash has backed the council’s request for the Secretary of State for Local Government, Angela Rayner, to call in GBC’s decision to give permission for a Solar Farm to be installed on the northern slopes of the Hog’s Back.

 A parish council’s spokesperson said: “We are delighted that Jeremy Hunt has written in support of our request that the secretary of state for planning review Surrey University’s planned solar farm which was recently approved by Guildford Borough Council.